UVicMartletplace/martletplace/apps/algorithm/search/README.md

 ## To run automated tests:

-Open a separate terminal and run `docker exec -it martletplace_search bash`
+Once the application is built using `docker-compose up --build -d`, open a separate terminal and run `docker exec -it martletplace_search bash`

 In the resulting bash terminal, run `pytest src/test_server.py`